MontiCore/sysmlv2/README.md

  already has been hardened).
- 1. the parser comes with lots of infrastructure for defining and exchanging symbols on model level, because SysML introduces quite a number of new kinds of symbols, e.g. for states, activities, blocks, etc.
+ 1. the parser comes with lots of infrastructure for defining and exchanging symbols on model level, because SysML introduces quite a number of new kinds of symbols, e.g. for states, actions, parts, etc.
- 1. more infrastructure exists to manage well-formedness conditions, even complex ones, to early detect errors, incompleteness, inconsistencies, etc.
+ 1. more infrastructure exists to manage well-formedness conditions, even complex ones, to detect errors, incompleteness, inconsistencies, etc.

-Especially the symbol management infrastructure, which was carried over by the MontiCore development team from compiler technologies to the new kinds of symbols a modern modelling language typically has provides helpful advantages.
+Especially the symbol management infrastructure, which was carried over by the MontiCore development team from compiler technologies to the new kinds of symbols a modern modelling language typically has, provides helpful advantages.
 This allows to decouple the symbol management in the models from the mapping of these symbols to code, which might be different, dependent on the technology setting.
 For example a state `Off` might become an enum constant `MyAutomaton.Off`, an integer value `int Off=7`, a subclass `StateOff` in the state pattern, or map to a
 method API like `isOff()`, `setOff()`.
-MontiCore's symbol management care about `Off` as state and checks consistency already on model level.
+MontiCore's symbol management takes care about `Off` as state and checks consistency already on model level.

 ## Project Structure